ronggong/jingjuScoreSimilarityAnalysis/README.md

 # jingjuScoreSimilarityAnalysis
 Jingju (Beijing opera) score similarity analysis

-dtw cython should be compiled at first.
+Dtw cython should be compiled at first.
 Go to dtw folder in the terminal, and type
 `python setup.py build_ext --inplace`